-- 1. Full context information, including source code location, is available to the performance tool interface functions. - 2.
-Run-time overhead for implementing this approach is minimal: just one address is passed as an argument.
+- Full context information, including source code location, is available to the performance tool interface functions. - 2.
+Runtime overhead for implementing this approach is minimal.
+Only one address is passed as an argument.
 In addition, providing space for storing performance data (in the form of the data field), the performance tool interface functions do not need to dynamically allocate memory for this purpose (which is very costly). - 3.
-The context data is kept together with the (instrumented) executable so it avoids problems of locating (the right) separate context description file(s) at run-time. - 4.
+The context data is kept together with the (instrumented) executable so it avoids problems of locating (the right) separate context description file(s) at runtime. - 4.
 Finally, it allows for separate compilation.
 This is important for today's large complex application codes.